sbzappa/marabot/README.md

 - `!completed <HH:MM:SS>`: Add your name to the leaderboard for the weekly race or override your time in the leaderboard with a new one.
 Also gain access to the spoiler channel.
 - `!forfeit`: Forfeit the weekly, but gain access to the spoiler channel.
 WIll add you to the leaderboard as DNF.
 - `!leaderboard [weekNumber]`: Display specified week's leaderboard.
 Without parameters, display this week's leaderboard (only if in spoiler channel).
+- `!reset`: Reset the current weekly when the week is over.

 ## Running a bot instance
 ### Requirements